-The Ohio Development Services Agency has a variety of bonds, grants, loans, and tax credits that can assist Ohio communities as they build an environment for economic development.
-Harrison County works closely with ODSA to find the best program for your business, including:
+Ohio Department of Development The Ohio Department of Development has a variety of bonds, grants, loans, and tax credits that can assist Ohio communities as they build an environment for economic development.
+Harrison County works closely with ODOD to find the best program for your business, including:

 • Ohio Job Creation Tax Credit

 • Training Tax Credit